-Abraham Hostel in Tel Aviv isn’t just the best place to stay in town.
+Abraham Hostel in Tel Aviv isn’t just the best hostel in Tel Aviv.
 It is one of the best places to visit, actually.
 An old building has been completely refurbished to accommodate rooms and common areas which are stylishly decorated.
-It is located in Levontin, right next to Rotschild Avenue and close to Allenby, and at walking distance from Karmel Market, Neve Tzedek and Florentin neighborhood and even from the beach.
+It is located in Levontin, right next to Rothschild Avenue and close to Allenby, and at walking distance from Karmel Market, Neve Tzedek and Florentin neighbourhood and even from the beach.

 The third floor is where the tv room, the laundry room and the terrace are located.
 The latter has a great view of the city skyscrapers.
 Needless to say, hanging out at the terrace at sunset is a must, because seeing the sunset is one of the coolest things to do in Tel Aviv.

-Breakfast is a great spread of eggs, salads, breads, cereals and what not – in perfect Israeli style.
+Breakfast is a great spread of eggs, salads, bread, cereals and what not – in perfect Israeli style.
 The breakfast alone makes it one of the best hostels in Israel!

-Again, what makes Abraham Hostel one of the best hostels in Israel is the incredibly kind and helpful staff – from the receptionists to the volunteers to the managers, they are all very kind and helpful.
+Again, what makes Abraham Hostel one of the best hostels in Tel Aviv is the incredibly kind and helpful staff – from the receptionists to the volunteers to the managers, they are all very kind and helpful.
 To check the latest prices and availability, click here!